Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Frederiksborg Castle

-Out of all the castles in this itinerary, Frederiksborg Castle is the most massive with vibrant green rooftops, whimsical bell tower spires, and an impressive moat surrounding the structure.
-Given its location an hour outside Copenhagen, this is the least crowded tourist attraction you’ll encounter as well—which I found extremely enjoyable since I could get lost in the royal ambiance without weaving through crowded, cramped rooms like those in Rosenborg Castle.
+Out of all the castles in this itinerary, Frederiksborg Castle (official site) is the most massive with vibrant green spires, whimsical bell towers, and an impressive moat.
+Located an hour outside Copenhagen, this is a much less crowded attraction open daily from 10:00 AM - 5:00 PM—which I found extremely enjoyable since I could get lost in the royal ambiance without weaving through crowded, cramped rooms like those in narrow Rosenborg Castle.

 Pro Tip: